NCCG is a small

 relationship between the two leaders is

 not clear to me.
-Christopher C. Warren is one of them, and the other is
+Christopher C. Warren is one of them, and the

 *